staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/intro-integrations.md

 * Manage API deployments to an API gateway.
 * View application performance management (APM) metrics in Postman.

-> **The maximum number of integrations you can use is determined by your Postman plan.
-[Learn more about what's included with each plan](https://www.postman.com/pricing/).**
+For a list of all third-party solutions you can integrate with Postman, go to [Available Postman integrations](/docs/integrations/available-integrations/postman-integrations).

 ## Contents